chowy333/WMKPN-Burst_Super-Resolution/README.md

 ### Test Models

 - test with pretrained model by synthtic datasets
-   1. check the test image path and output image path
+   1. check the test image path and output image path in the bash file
    2. set the path of pretrained ckpt
    3. run the code with bash
         ```